stratumn/go-indigonode/doc/extend.md

 }
 ```

-The `grpcapi` service automatically looks for services that expose a
+The `grpcapi` service automatically looks for services that implement
-`Registrable` and adds them to the gRPC server.
+`Registrable` and registers them on the gRPC server.

 You don't need to manually add commands to the CLI.
 Using `reflection`, the CLI
 inspects the services available on the gRPC server, and automatically creates